 Assumption 1: The weights take on discrete values.
-This is essentially true for all DNNs implemented on silicon chips where all continuous variables are discretized;
+This is essentially true for all DNNs implemented on silicon chips where all continuous variables are discretized.
+Assumption 2: Exhaustive search is the learning algorithm.

-Assumption 2: Exhaustive search as the learning algorithm.
+Next, we use simulation to show that when trained with the Freeze-SGD (Algorithm 1), networks indeed learn more quickly when polarities are set a priori in such a way that the function is still representable (Def 2.2).

-The theory, albeit proved under constrained settings, argues for a trade-off between network representation capacity and learning speed.
-Next, we test with simulation to show that networks learn more quickly when polarities are set a priori in such a way that the function is still representable (Figure 1 panel B).
-With input space $\mathcal{X}$ , a function f is representable by a DNN F when $\forall x \in \mathcal{X}, \epsilon > 0, |f(x) - F(x)| < \epsilon$ .
+Definition 2.2 (representability).
+With input space $\mathcal{X}$ , we say a function f is representable by a DNN F when $\forall x \in \mathcal{X}, \epsilon > 0, \exists F$ such that $|f(x) - F(x)| < \epsilon$ .

-We design our freeze training procedure to be exactly the same as SGD (Adam optimizer) except for one single step: after each batch, all weights are compared to the preset polarity template, and if any of the weight has switched polarity in the last batch, it is reverted back to the desired sign (see algorithm 1).
+Freeze-SGD We design our freeze training procedure to be exactly the same as SGD (Adam optimizer) except for one single step: after each batch, all weights are compared to the preset polarity template, and if any weight has switched polarity in the last batch, it is reverted back to the desired polarity/sign (see Algorithm 1).
 As our goal is to see the pure effect of fixing weight polarity, we did not adopt any bio-plausible learning algorithms as they may introduce confounding factors.